 I will have failed you as a food blogger if I had not posted at least one fall soup.
-So here is my kind of jumping on the bandwagon.
-I will admit, I’m not the biggest advocate for pumpkin this or pumpkin that, but it doesn’t mean I can’t appreciate fall flavors and I think I accomplish this with this butternut squash soup!
+So here is my attempt of jumping on the bandwagon.
+I will admit, I’m not the biggest advocate for pumpkin this or pumpkin that, but it doesn’t mean I can’t appreciate fall flavors and I think I accomplish this with this creamy butternut squash soup!

 I truly believe that this soup gets a lot of it flavor (though it’s subtle) from the liquid that is used to cook it.
-With this soup, I wanted to keep true to its vegetable origin so I opted to use a vegetable stock to cook the soup.
+With this soup, I wanted to keep true to its vegetable origin so I opted to use vegetable stock to cook the soup.

 The day I made this stock, I was also making a bunch of baby food (can we just pause and mourn for a moment that my baby is now eating real people food???) that happened to be a bit more on the neutral side of flavors.

 I also threw in two bay leaves, some parsley stems, and black peppercorns.
 I filled the pot with water and just let it slowly cook over the course of the day.
 When I was ready to use my stock, I simply just strained my stock over the veggies.
 Done!

 Now, why didn’t I suggest vegetable stock from the store?
-See, a lot of vegetable stocks at the stores have tomato product in them and I didn’t want that in my soup.
+See, a lot of vegetable stocks at the stores have tomato products in them and I didn’t want that in my soup.
 You can definitely feel free to scour your local grocery store and find a vegetable stock without tomato in it.
 But if you’re making this soup, you already have scraps from the shallots, carrots, and parsnips, so why not?